influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/overview.md

 InfluxDB offers options for both monitoring and for viewing your data at one time.

-Monitoring is the act of proactively observing changes in data throughout time.
+Monitoring is the act of proactively observing changes in data over time.
 However, you can choose to not monitor your data, but to view it occasionally and/or at the time when an issue occurs.
 There are multiple ways to monitor or look at InfluxDB Enterprise.

-If you want to monitor Enterprise yourself, do one of the following:
+If you want to monitor an Enterprise cluster on your own, do one of the following:

 * [Monitor Enterprise with Cloud](#monitor-enterprise-with-cloud)
 * [Monitor Enterprise with OSS](#monitor-enterprise-with-oss)